 Located atop H Queens in the heart of Central, two Michelin-starred Écriture is one of our top picks for special occasion dining in the city.
 Here, Executive Chef Maxime Gilbert serves up his take on French cuisine, elevated through the use of Japanese produce for the ultimate East meets West pairing.

 While there’s nothing quite like experiencing this as a dine-in guest, the restaurant’s takeaway concept, Écriture a la Maison, is arguably the next best thing.
-Many of Chef Maxime’s beloved signature dishes are available, including the Pate En Croute ($298), made with Mieral Bresse chicken and Basque country milk-fed veal sweetbread, the showstopping Caviar & Uni Tart (from $998), featuring Royal caviar Club Schrenckii caviar and Hokkaido sea urchin, and the Pyrenees Confit Baby Lamb Shoulder ($858), slow-cooked over 12 hours and served with potato gratin dauphinois.
-Aside from a la carte items, there are also four set menus on offer, starting from $1,588 for two.
+Many of Chef Maxime’s beloved signature dishes are available, including the Pate En Croute ($298), made with Mieral Bresse chicken and Basque country milk-fed veal sweetbread, the showstopping Caviar & Uni Tart (from $998), featuring Royal caviar Club Schrenckii caviar and Hokkaido sea urchin, and the Miyazaki Wagyu Striploin ($1,788).
+Aside from a la carte items, there are also four set menus on offer, starting from $1,688 for two.
 Don’t forget to add on a bottle of sommelier-curated wine, which comes with 25% off for all takeaway or delivery orders.

-What To Know: Écriture a la Maison is available for pick-up or delivery from Tuesday to Sunday, 12pm to 2pm and 6pm to 7pm.
+What To Know: Écriture a la Maison is available for pick-up or delivery until Wednesday, 23 December, from 70pm to 8pm.
 Delivery is available throughout Hong Kong Island (including Southern District) and Kowloon, and costs $200.
 Delivery to New Territories costs $300.
 All deliveries require a minimum spend of $2,000.

 Head here to order.